KellyReisLee/alura-studies-timer/README.md

 - Open the project in your prefered code editor.
 - Go to terminal -> New terminal (If you are using VS code)
-- Split your terminal into two (run the Frontend on one terminal and the Backend on the other terminal)
+- Split your terminal into two (run the Frontend on one terminal)

 In the first terminal